phogroup/pho_group_website/content/authors/sriram/_index.md

   #- Visitors
 ---

 S Muralikrishnan completed his PhD degree from the department of Aerospace Engineering in 2019.
-During this time he worked at the Pho-Ices group on Fast and scalable solvers for high-order hybridized discontinuous Galerkin methods with applications to fluid dynamics and magnetohydrodynamics.
+During this time he worked at the PHO-ICES group on Fast and scalable solvers for high-order hybridized discontinuous Galerkin methods with applications to fluid dynamics and magnetohydrodynamics.